 Monzi personal loans

-Monzi may be able to match you with a lender offering personal loans.
-Moreover, your loan is repaid in instalments that may be manageable for you budget.
+Monzi may be able to match you with a lender offering instalment personal loans.
+In other words, your costs are divided into even repayments that may be manageable for you budget.
 So, while we ourselves cannot tell you what your borrowing power is, we may be able to match you with a lender offering up to $10,000.

 |Small loans||$300 to $2,000|